savoirfairelinux/ringme.js/README.md

 ### Why you need it

-Since Ring clients are not spread as much as email clients (yet), this little project helps in identifying if `ring:` scheme can be handled by the visitor of a web page.
+Since Ring clients are not as widely used as email clients (yet), this little project helps by identifying if the `ring:` scheme can be handled by a visitor's computer.

-It also propose a unified look & feel for a `Ring me` button that will be recognized (soon enough) by visitors.
+It also proposes a unified look and feel for a `Ring me` button that will soon be recognizable by visitors.

 Installation
 -----